hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-bodyweight-intro.md

 ### Scope and usage
 KLGatewayChildrenBodyWeight is used to document children weight results.

  Observation.code.coding, holds the valid values for the types of observations allowed.
-It is bound to a mandatory LOINC code: 29463-7 'Body weight', and a mandatory SNOMED CT code 'Body Weight without shoes'.
+It is bound to a mandatory LOINC code: 29463-7 'Body weight', and a mandatory SNOMED CT code 'Body weight'.

 The Observation.value[x] is a valueQuantity.
-The unit is drawn from UCUM and is always 'g'.
+The unit is drawn from UCUM and is 'g' or 'kg'.

 The effective time of the observation is documented in Observation.effective[x].